dwightwatson/dwightwatson.com-gatsby/src/markdown/100-using-fractal-with-laravel-and-lumen.md

 ```

 # Creating transformers
-Next, you&#039;ll need to create some transformers - one for every type of Eloquent model you&#039;re going to want to output through the API.
-For this example I&#039;ll use a blog, where an `App\User` model has many `App\Post` models, and we want to return the user with their posts.
+Next, you'll need to create some transformers - one for every type of Eloquent model you're going to want to output through the API.
+For this example I'll use a blog, where an `App\User` model has many `App\Post` models, and we want to return the user with their posts.
 I create a transformers directory inside my `Http` directory: `app/Http/Transformers` and then I can create two transformers; one for my `User` model and one for my `Post` model.

 The `User` transfomer is easy, just return the fields that my API requires.
 Note that in this example my `User` model has an `is_admin` attribute which is a boolean.
-I could cast that in the transformer with a `(bool) $user-&gt;is_admin` but Laravel 5.0+ allows you to use the `$casts` property on the model and then Eloquent can handle the casting for you.
+I could cast that in the transformer with a `(bool) $user->is_admin` but Laravel 5.0+ allows you to use the `$casts` property on the model and then Eloquent can handle the casting for you.
 This sort of thing is better off handled in your model as then it is application-wide.

 ```
-&lt;?php namespace App\Http\Transformers;
+<?php namespace App\Http\Transformers;

 use App\User;
 use League\Fractal\TransformerAbstract;